-Insert the boot floppy into drive 1 and turn on the Apple II.
-The Apple II should start its floppy boot sequence and the Raspberry Pi should identify the digital monitor and display its boot process.
-Sometime into the boot process, if all is OK, the Apple II will beep when it established communication with the Raspberry Pi.
 Welcome to the Apple II Pi.
-You can login using the Apple II keyboard and navigate the X Desktop with the Apple II mouse if you have one.
+You can login using the Apple II keyboard using the username: pi and password: raspberry.
+You can navigate the X Desktop with the Apple II mouse if you have one.
 If you don't have an Apple II mouse, or prefer a USB mouse, plug it in to the USB port on the Raspberry Pi.

 Both mice can be active simultaneously.
 Ditto for the keyboard: plug in a USB keyboard if you want to supplement the Apple II keyboard (which lacks many modern keys).
 Continue on to the rest of the Apple II Pi documentation to see how you can interact with your Apple II devices and use the GSport emulator to turn your Apple II into the ultimate IIgs upgrade.